Search

 How to slice Mango for Mango salad

-2. Now rotate your knife and cut the surface of the mango bit by bit.
+2. Now rotate your knife and cut the surface of the mango thinly to make a matchstick cut or julienne.
+Or if you have a Julienne knife peeler, feel free to use it.

 Slicing Mango for Mango salad